yishaigalili/BootCamp-Octopus/03 - Harbor Kind and Helm Charts/README.md

 # Introduction
-You can checkout the article online at: [k8s.co.il](https://k8s.co.il/kubernetes/deploying-harbor-kind-and-helm-charts/)

 As we wrap up our second week at the Octopus Computer Solutions bootcamp, we’ve delved into real-world scenarios of application development and deployment.
 Assigned with the task of creating a Python application, containerizing it, and orchestrating its deployment using Kubernetes and Helm charts, we’ve tackled the complexities of modern software deployment.